 - Then carefully test the temperature of the ceramic plate

-As you know, microwaves interact with the water molecules in the food to heat them and it’s sure that there is no water in the ceramic pottery to absorb microwaves.
-But because of the manufacturing method, there can be minerals in some ceramic beauty.
-If a ceramic plate has much of these minerals, it’ll get very hot after microwaving.
+As you know, microwaves interact with the water molecules in the food to heat them, and it’s sure that there is no water in the ceramic pottery to absorb microwaves.
+But because of the manufacturing method, there can be minerals in some ceramic beauties.
+If a ceramic plate has many of these minerals, it’ll get very hot after microwaving.

-Some foods are served in the paper box or paper lunch bag.
-Paper plates and bowls are also very popular for the go getters as you don’t need to wash them.
+Some foods are served in a paper box or paper lunch bag.
+Paper plates and bowls are also very popular for go-getters as you don’t need to wash them.
 Just eat and throw.
 These are also okay to go in the microwave.

 But, you shouldn’t keep it for a long time there as they aren’t designed to withstand heat.
 They can be used to reheat your dry snacks that need only a few minutes to be heated.
 And never use newspaper in your oven.
 They are very famous for leaching ink.

-Aluminum foil is not used to reheat any food, rather it’s used to cook certain turkey, chicken or duck recipes.
-It prevents meat from getting overcooked.
+Aluminum foil is not used to reheat any food; rather, it’s used to cook certain turkey, chicken or duck recipes.
+It prevents the meat from getting overcooked.
 But, be careful that no part of your aluminum foil should go close to the microwave wall.
-If it touches the side walls, it’ll start sparkling.
+If it touches the sidewalls, it’ll start sparkling.

 Some take-out food containers come with metal handles.
 So, you can use it in the microwave to reheat your food if you can remove the metal handles.
 If the handle is not removed, it may cause the container to burn or at least it’ll burn your skin as soon as you touch it.